Quinquagesima Week – Monday

 Note: Quinquagesima is the Sunday before Lent.
 The word means fiftieth, denoting some fifty days before Easter.

 If ye know these things, happy are ye if ye do them. – John 13:17.

 PRAYER – Lord Jesus, my Savior, I thank Thee that by Thy blood Thou hast cleansed me of all my sins, and that Thou richly and daily forgives me all my sins.
-Grant me a rich measure of Thy Holy Spirit that I may prove myself to be one of Thy disciples, gladly forgiving my neighbor when he has offended me, and loving and serving him.
+Grant me a continuing rich measure of Thy Holy Spirit, working through Thy Word, that I may prove myself again and again to be one of Thy disciples, gladly forgiving my repentant neighbor when he has offended me, and more and more loving and serving him.
 Amen.

 May Thy rich grace impart, strength to my fainting heart;

 my zeal inspire!
 As Thou hast died for me, oh, may my love to Thee;

 pure, warm, and changeless be, a living fire!

 (Hymn 394, st. 2; TLH)